jigpu/linuxwacom-wiki-archive/wiki/HOWTO.md

 tools are brought into and out of proximity, are pressed against the tablet surface, or are tilted or inverted.

+If you have trouble with your serial tablet you can try some of the suggestions found in the [Serial Woes](/wiki/Serial_Woes "wikilink") page.

 ### USB Tablet Operation - The Long Story

 Initially at least, the USB Wacom tablet is an HID compliant device, and